minio/docs/source/reference/minio-mc/mc-support-perf.rst

 Test Site Replication Speed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run a test on the speed of site replication operations across peers for the peer at ``minio1``.
+Run a test on the speed of site replication operations from the ``minio1`` site to other configured peers.

 .. code-block:: shell
    :class: copyable